Help us match you with local pros in your area

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 In Louisiana, HVAC contractors are considered mechanical contractors and must be licensed by the Louisiana State Licensing Board for Contractors.
 To obtain a license, contractors are required to provide proof of liability and workers' compensation insurance.
 Always check a provider's reviews and complaints with organizations such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Choose a company with glowing reviews and stories of positive service experiences.
+You want to hire a provider with glowing reviews and stories of positive service experiences.

-Typically, your HVAC system should be inspected twice a year.
-After that inspection, your technician will tell you what services are needed.
-You should also have your system inspected and serviced if you start to notice any issues, like strange noises, unusual smells, or leaks.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected twice a year.
+Following an inspection, your technician will inform you if any services are needed.
+You should also call a technician if you notice new issues such as unusual smells, leaks, or strange noises.
+If your home has ductwork, you should have it inspected every few years.

-For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Alexandria, you may be able to make do with a lower-capacity furnace.